daskol/yax/README.md

 ### YSON

 [YSON][1] stands for Yandex Serialization Object Notation.
-It is a serialization format similar to JSON due to its compact notation but more expressive.
-Regarding to expressivity of representation, YSON is comparable to XML.
-Besides textual wire representation, YSON has a binary one as well.
-This that makes it something comparable to [MessagePack][2] or [Protobuf][3].
+It is a serialization format similar to JSON due to its compact notation but is more expressive.
+In terms of representational expressiveness, YSON is comparable to XML.
+In addition to its textual wire representation, YSON also has a binary format, making it comparable to [MessagePack][2] or [Protobuf][3].

 ```yson
 <primitive="module_call";